Madeline-Ong/Madeline-Ong.github.io/My Learning/Excel/Functions.md

 - nper: Number of periods for length of loan
 - rate: Interest rate per period (e.g., per month or per year)
-- pmt: Payment per period (always negative for instalments) The arguments that are fixed at 0 are because only lump sum payments are considered.
+- pmt: Payment per period (always negative for instalments) There are arguments fixed at 0 because only lump sum payments are considered.

 PV
 FV